 Matthew has been a prizewinner in several competitions.
 He was the winner of the 2017 Blue-Ash Montgomery Symphony Orchestra’s concerto competition, performing as soloist with the orchestra.
 He also performed as a soloist with the Cincinnati Symphony Youth Orchestra as the second of two prizewinners that year in their concerto competition.
 In 2016, Matthew was a semifinalist in the Sphinx Competition and in 2017 he made his solo debut with the Cincinnati Symphony Orchestra in one of their Young People’s concerts.

-Matthew has attended summer festivals at Aspen and Chautauqua, and participated in masterclasses with Augustin Hadelich, Robert Chen, Bing Wang, Kurt Sassmanshaus, Ilya Kaler, Almita Vamos, and others.
+Matthew has attended summer festivals at Aspen, Chautauqua and Bowdoin.
+In 2023, Matthew was selected as one of four string players to participate in the Grant Park Music Festival Orchestra’s Project Inclusion Fellowship.
+He has participated in masterclasses with Augustin Hadelich, Robert Chen, Bing Wang, Kurt Sassmanshaus, Ilya Kaler, Almita Vamos, and others.
 Matthew’s instrument was provided by a scholarship grant from the Virtu Foundation.